 The first video is a short reading from my book Iva: The True Story of Tokyo Rose.

-Following that short reading, the subsequent video and audio links listed provides us the benefit of hearing and seeing some of the key actors in the 1940s that so affected Iva and her fate.
+Following that short reading, the subsequent video and audio links listed provide us the benefit of hearing and seeing some of the key actors in the 1940s that so affected Iva and her fate.
 Imagine being trapped in an enemy’s country and forced to do Radio Tokyo broadcasts.
-The voice of Iva in this audio recording embedded in the pictures of Japanese soldiers demonstrates her efforts to deliver only pure entertainment content.
+The voice of Iva in this audio recording embedded in the pictures of Japanese soldiers shows her efforts to deliver only pure entertainment content.

 After being released from Alderson Prison in West Virginia, Iva attempted to lead a quiet life.
 Once the Japanese-American Society started a campaign to recognize and right the injustice of Iva’s prosecution, CBS News picked up the story.
-Below is a link to the 60 Minutes broadcast that accelerated the change public opinion.
+Below is a link to the 60 Minutes broadcast that sped up the change public opinion.